 7. Buy their products.

-If a blogger writes a book, an ebook or sells any type of products on their site, support them and buy their stuff.
-Don’t buy it for the sake of it.
+If a blogger writes a book, an ebook, has designed a fashion label or sells any type of products on their site, support them and buy their stuff.
 Keep their products in mind for Birthdays or gifts or just because.
 If you were already going to buy it, then buy it off a blogger so they can get an income from your purchase.

 8. Click on the banners on the side of their blog when considering to make a purchase.

 Bloggers will usually have banners or advertisements on the side of their blog.
 Some of them make money per click or they make money through commission (a percentage of what you spend gets sent to the blogger).

 If you know you’re going to buy something from one of the advertisers, why not click through the banner on their blog so they can get some commission?
 I do this for fashion bloggers.
 I can’t earn commission from the banners I have on my blog (cause it’s like double dipping and it’s wrong).
 Instead, I head to a fellow blogger’s page with the same advert and buy through their banner so they can get the commission.
 This is a great way for fashion bloggers to help other fashion bloggers.

 Bloggers don’t run off awards, but gosh receiving a nomination is a lovely pat on the back and can be so encouraging.
 Nominations are a lovely way to tell the blogger you follow that their work is appreciated and should be recognized.
 Some awards do have an incentive which can help a blogger keep blogging.
 There are often all types of blogging awards each year.
 When you see one promoted, be sure to nominate your favourite blogger.

 10. Put their blog forward for business opportunities.